 This Water Supply Management Plan identifies measures to protect water supply and beneficial uses that the Renewal Corporation will implement as part of the Proposed Action.
-The Renewal Corporation has prepared 16 Management Plans for the Commission's review and approval as conditions of a License Surrender Order.
-These Management Plans were developed in consultation with federal, state, and county governments and tribes.
+The Renewal Corporation prepared 16 Management Plans to implement the DDP, and the Commission reviewed and approved these plans as conditions of its License Surrender Order.
+These Management Plans were developed in consultation with federal, state and county governments and tribes.